quantixed/VolcanoPlot/README.md

 Run from Macros menu and tell Igor which two conditions you want to compare (give Igor a prefix for waves), e.g. `ctrl*` and `test*` will find ctrl_1,ctrl_2 etc.

 Also tell Igor what the basevalue is.
 This is the intensity assigned to any proteins which were not detected.
-NaN is currently not supported.

 The protein names need to be in TextWaves with names `NAME` and `SHORTNAME`.
 I will add more flexibility to this soon.

 Igor will make a Volcano Plot of this comparison.
-Proteins are coloured according to magnitude of change from condition 2 (2^2) and according to P-value.
+Proteins are coloured according to magnitude of change from control and according to P-value.
 Proteins can be clicked on to reveal their `SHORTNAME`.

+Transforms and imputation are done exactly as described for the default settings in Perseus.

 Minimum data to run (all in `root`):